-Mental Health Block Grant: Utilizing MHBG funding, the Contractor shall provide behavioral health services for individuals with an SMI designation, children with SED, and individuals with FEP.
+Mental Health Block Grant: Utilizing MHBG funding, the Contractor shall provide behavioral health services for children with an SED designation, individuals with an SMI designation, and individuals with ESMI including FEP.
 Refer to AMPM Policy 320-T1 and AMPM Exhibit 300-2B.